-The Headteacher will be responsible for undertaking risk assessments for moving and handling tasks, including those activities carried out by pupils.
+School business manager will be responsible for undertaking risk assessments for moving and handling tasks, including those activities carried out by pupils.
 Training will be offered to those staff who are expected to lift objects.
 If you are apprehensive about your capability to move goods, equipment or furniture, please either ask for help or do not undertake the activity.
 Where lifting equipment is provided, only those members of staff who have been trained in the use of the equipment may undertake this activity.

-If there is a requirement for pupils to be moved, the Headteacher will arrange training for staff.
+If there is a requirement for pupils to be moved, the Headteacher will arrange for suitable and sufficient risk assessments to be undertaken and training for staff.